mills-lab/mills-lab.github.io/_posts/2016-06-30-Lab-grillout.md

 ---
 layout: media
-title: "DCM&B Annual Picnic"
+title: "Lab Grill-out"
 share: false
 external-url:
 image:
-  teaser: picnic_t.png
+  teaser: grill_t.png
   feature: banner-short-apb.png
 ads: false
 ---
-Our lab attended the annual DCM&B annual picnic and had a lot of fun!
+The lab got together for a grillout at Ryan's house.
+We broke in his new Big Green egg and had quite the smorgasbord of food and desserts, followed by some party games!

 <div>
 {% for image in site.static_files %}
-    {% if image.path contains 'images/2016-06-27-DCMB-picnic' %}
+    {% if image.path contains 'images/2016-06-30-Lab-grillout' %}
         <img src="{{ site.baseurl }}{{ image.path }}" alt="image" />
     {% endif %}
 {% endfor %}